biodash/biodash.github.io/content/about/index.md

 The BioDASH website aims to assemble bioinformatic and computational training resources for researchers at The Ohio State University.
 It's a joint initiative by bioinformaticians at OSU's [Molecular and Cellular Imaging Center (MCIC)](https://mcic.osu.edu/) - [Computational Biology Lab](https://mcbl.readthedocs.io/), the [Center for Applied Plant Sciences (CAPS)](https://caps.osu.edu/), and the [Department of Evolution, Ecology and Organismal Biology (EEOB)](https://eeob.osu.edu/).

-**As of October 2020, this is still very much a work in progress, but more content will be added soon!**
+**As of fall 2020, this is still very much a work in progress, but more content will be added soon!**

 <br>